 “The rapprochement of peoples is only possible when differences of culture and outlook are respected and appreciated rather than feared and condemned, when the common bond of human dignity is recognized as the essential bond for a peaceful world.”
 (J. William Fulbright)

-Registration is open and will close on October 31st.
+Registration will open on August 29th and will close on October 1st.
 Your registration is completed once the money is transferred to the bank account which will be delivered to you with your registration confirmation.
-If you have not completely registered until November 1st, you will not be able to attend the wine reception at the General Consulate Hamburg on Friday evening.
+If you have not completely registered until October 2nd, you will not be able to attend the wine reception at the General Consulate Hamburg on Friday evening.

 Please register here.

 Please note: Bring your Student ID for any tour!

 Apart from your participation in the conference, the fee covers the Wine Reception at the U.S. General Consulate on Friday and the following meals on Saturday: morning network coffee, lunch and dinner (drinks are not included at the dinner).
 Please pay 7,90 € on site for the brunch buffet on Sunday (beverage not included).

 Please note: With your registration you agree that pictures from the event (which may include you) may be published within a password secured section of the Fulbright Alumni e.V. homepage or within our yearly publication Frankly.